konung/datatable/README.md

 Usage
 =====

-Imagine that you have a 'Order' model that belongs to a Customer and has many Item
+Imagine that you have an 'Order' that belongs to a 'Customer' and has many 'Item'

 In app/controllers/orders_controller.rb you would add something like this: